jokeyrhyme/jokeyrhyme.github.com/_posts/2014-04-23-1-imitating-google-hangouts-with-css-flexbox.md

 ### What is CodePen.io?

-[CodePen.io](http://codepen.io/) is a site that hosts your HTML, CSS and JavaScript snippets in a way that fascilitates sharing them and demonstrating what they do.
+[CodePen.io](http://codepen.io/) is a site that hosts your HTML, CSS and JavaScript snippets in a way that facilitates sharing them and demonstrating what they do.
 In the past, I've used [JSFiddle](http://jsfiddle.net/) to achieve the same end.
 CodePen is just a bit newer and prettier. :) JSFiddle does offer better version control, in my opinion.

 These are just like [GitHub Gist](https://gist.github.com/), except that they are primarily for web code, and will execute that code right there in your web browser.